SharkSnack/shiren-5/content/dungeons/inori-cave.md

   </tr>
 </table>

-List of wishes (requires 7 Catstones each time):
+#### List of Wishes

+Making a wish requires all 7 colors of catstones each time.

 <table class="dungeonTable">
   <thead>